ISO 27001 Training Program [How to get started]

 What should your ISO 27001 Awareness Training Program include?

-Having ticked off some of the critical steps in your ISO 27001 compliance journey, you are now at employee awareness and security training.
 As we mentioned earlier, this is an equally crucial step.
 Important how?
 It doesn’t matter if you have the best security controls in place if your employees aren’t educated and aware of them.
 Your people will implement, run, and maintain your ISMS, and the importance of training them on security best practices perhaps cannot be overemphasized.

 Requirement 7.2.2 of ISO 27001 states: “All employees of the organization and, where relevant, contractors and third-party users should receive appropriate awareness training and regular updates in organizational policies and procedures, as relevant for their job function.”